Concrete house on a Mediterranean cliff at golden hour

 Anemi Hotel

-Cycladic vernacular reinterpreted: stacked whitewashed volumes, cool plaster interiors, and a long pool aimed at the Aegean.
+Cycladic vernacular reinterpreted: stacked whitewashed volumes, cool plaster interiors with built-in stone seating, and a long pool aimed at the Aegean.

 Architect